Protection of Personal Data

 - It regulates the use of personal data in direct marketing and the provision of personal data for use in direct marketing.

 - It criminalises doxxing acts and confers on the Privacy Commissioner for Personal Data (the Commissioner) statutory powers to issue cessation notices demanding the cessation or restriction of disclosure of doxxing content.
 It also confers on the Commissioner power to conduct criminal investigation and institute prosecution for doxxing-related cases.

 - It gives the Privacy Commissioner powers to approve and issue codes of practice giving guidance on compliance with the Ordinance; inspect personal data systems and investigate suspected breaches of the requirements under the Ordinance.

 - It subjects the automated comparison of personal data to suitable control to protect the privacy interests of data subjects.

 - It provides for a broad exemption for personal data held for domestic purposes and narrowly defined exemptions from the requirements on subject access and use limitation to cater for a variety of competing public and social interests, such as human resources management; security, defence and international relations; the prevention and detection of crime; the assessment or collection of taxes; financial regulation; an individual's physical or mental health; news gathering and reporting, legal proceedings, due diligence exercise, and emergency situations.

 - It gives the Privacy Commissioner power to provide legal assistance to an aggrieved data subject who intends to institute legal proceedings against a data user.

-The Ordinance was amended in mid 2012 and all the amended provisions have already come into operation.
-If you wish to view the promotional video on the new requirements in relation to direct marketing, you may click this link - TV announcements.
+To combat doxxing acts, the Ordinance was amended in 2021 and the relevant amended provisions have already come into operation.
+If you wish to view the relevant promotional video, you may click this link - TV announcements.
 Relevant information is also available at the website of the Office of the Privacy Commissioner for Personal Data.

 Personal Data (Privacy) Advisory Committee (The Committee)